-Nick, I’m getting a mortgage from my bank, my banker is pushing life assurance.
+Nick, I’m getting a mortgage from my bank, they are pushing life assurance.
 Do I need life insurance for a mortgage?
 John

-Take it from me, all you need is a bog standard, basic mortgage protection policy (also known as a reducing term life insurance policy).
+Take it from me; all you need is a bog-standard, basic mortgage protection policy (also known as a reducing term life insurance policy).
 And if you can get a better policy away from your bank, by all means, do so.

-You see we all fool ourselves into believing we’ll live to a ripe old age.
+We all believe we’ll live to a ripe old age.

-So by the time we’re called to the pearly gates, our mortgage balance will be tiny, the life insurance policy will pay out, clear that tiny mortgage and leave a substantial lump sum to take care of your family.
+So, by the time we shuffle off, our mortgage balance will be tiny, and the life insurance policy will clear that tiny mortgage and leave a substantial lump sum to take care of our family.

 Let’s look at an example: